fgogolli/aws-htc-grid/docs/workshop/content/30_monitoring/10_grafana_and_prometheus/_index.en.md

 aws cognito-idp sign-up --region $HTCGRID_REGION --client-id $clientid --username $USERNAME --password $PASSWORD aws cognito-idp admin-confirm-sign-up --region $HTCGRID_REGION --user-pool-id $userpoolid --username $USERNAME
 ```

-To create additional users, the above commands can be repeated as many times as required, adjusting the `USERNAME` and `PASSWORD` values in each iteration.

 ## Grafana